Piszmog/watercooler-chat/README.md

 * It is not quite clear when a user can begin typing messages
 * HTTP messages are capped at 500 characters, but messages via TELNET are not capped
 * Benchmarks have not been ran to determine the impact of the usages of `sync.RWMutex`
+* There is very tight coupling between the server, rooms, and users.
+It is hard to break apart without a major refactor.

 ## Known Bugs
 * If a chosen user name is not registered in the server, multiple users are able to pick the same name if the users choose the